Skip to content

 Subject Line: Notice of IRS Tax Form Eligibility

-Dwolla has determined that your payment receipts with [Client Name] exceed the federal threshold and/or the threshold for your state and, as such, we will need to file a Form 1099-K. Again this year, we will be delivering Form 1099-K and collecting information electronically.
+Dwolla has determined that your payment receipts with [Client Name] exceed the federal threshold and/or the threshold for your state and, as such, we will need to file a Form 1099-K. Again this year, we will be delivering Form 1099-K and collecting Form W-9 information electronically.
 For more information about how we collect and use your information, please see our terms of service and our privacy policy.

 If you have questions about this process, please contact [Client Name] or see our Frequently Asked Questions.